The Story Behind-the-Story of Daconil

 Meet Lee Kozsey, chemist-in-training

 Lee grew-up on the shores of Lake Erie, near Cleveland, Ohio.
 At age 10, with his strong work ethic attributed to his Hungarian and Finnish roots, he made 5¢ for each tree he planted at a local nursery.
 As a young man, he joined the Merchant Marines and “sailed” on a 600 feet long iron-ore ship in the Great Lakes, hauling ore on The Lehigh from Duluth, Minnesota to Buffalo, New York.
 The ore was used by the famous Bethlehem Steel Company.
 In a tale of irony, Lee now lives in Bethlehem, PA, with his wife, Lucille, in an area known as the Lehigh Valley.
 Lee didn’t have the opportunity to attend college, but he committed himself to learning and becoming educated all throughout his career.
-In 1962, he was hired by the Diamond Alkali Company at their chemical plant at Fairport Harbor, OH, to work in Process Development, which was basically figuring-out how to make newly discovered chemical compounds in the laboratory.
+In 1962, he was hired by the Diamond Alkali Company at their chemical plant at Fairport Harbor, OH, to work in Process Development, which was basically figuring-out how to make newly discovered chemical compounds in the laboratory using various pieces of equipment that you’re able to see and also purchase from a provider like SciQuip or others.
 Lee worked on many different types of compounds and polymers that found their way into many consumer and industrial products, and he even received clearance from the Atomic Energy Commission when he worked on projects for the military.
 In 1961, head chemist Dr. Bob Battershell discovered DAC-2787 (“DAC” meaning Diamond Alkali Company, and “2787” meaning the two-thousand, seven hundred and eighty-seventh compound synthesized).
 DAC-2787, which became Daconil fungicide, was made by “tweeking” DCPA (the active ingredient in Dacthal herbicide), in an attempt to improve that already commercially available compound.
 So, in a sense, Daconil fungicide was actually made from an herbicide!
 In subsequent field testing at Cornell University in the early 1960’s, DAC-2787 failed as an herbicide, but curiously excelled in foliar plant disease control.

 The making of DAC-2787